-Abandonment of Subsidy.
-A Family's failure to have an active child care placement for more than 30 consecutive Days during the 12-month Authorization period, unless the Family has requested an Approved Break-in-care.

 Absence.
 Any day that a child is authorized to attend an early education and care program, but is not in attendance.

 Approved Break-in-care.
-A written request, approved by the EEC or Subsidy Administrator, to place a child care placement in inactive status for up to 90 consecutive Days during the 12-month Authorization period.
+A written request, approved by EEC or Family Access Administrator, to place a child care placement in inactive status for up to 90 consecutive days during the 12-month authorization period.

 Assets.
-Valuables including, but not limited to, all houses or other buildings, real property, vehicles, cash, bank accounts, cash value of life insurance policies, trusts, stocks, bonds, and overall business value, including equipment, jewelry, livestock, or other goods.

-(MA REG. # 1385, Dated 2-22-19)

-10.02: continued
+Items of value that may be converted into cash.
+Liquid assets include, but are not limited to, cash on hand, bank deposits, securities, lump sum payments, IRAs, and certain Keogh plans.
+The countable value of a liquid asset shall be its accessible cash value.
+Nonliquid assets are those that are not readily convertible to cash.
+These include land, buildings, and any real property.
+The countable value of a nonliquid asset shall be its equity value which is determined by fair market value less any encumbrances.

 Authorization/Reauthorization.
-An assessment/reassessment and provision of financial assistance benefits to a family in accordance with regulations and policies defined by the Department of Early Education and Care.
+An assessment/reassessment and provision of financial assistance benefits to a family in accordance with regulations and policies defined by EEC.

 Caregiver.
-A person who lives with, supervises, and cares for a child or children whose Parents do not live in the home, such as a Foster Parent, legal guardian (temporary or permanent), or designated Caregiver.
+A person who lives with, supervises, and cares for a child or children whose parents do not live in the home, such as a foster parent, legal guardian (temporary or permanent), or designated caretaker.

 Child.
-A person younger than 13 years old, or younger than 16 years old if such person has special needs.
+A person younger than 13 years old, or younger than 16 years old if such person has a disability.

 Child Care Educator/Provider.
 A licensed or exempt center-based child care program, or a licensed, family-based child care program located within the Commonwealth of Massachusetts.

 Child Care Resource and Referral Agency (CCRR).
-An agency that contracts with the Department of Early Education and Care (EEC) to provide child care resource information, referral services, and/or subsidy management.
+An agency that contracts with EEC to provide child care resource information, referral services, and/or financial assistance management.

-Child Care Subsidy.
-Financial assistance given to eligible Parents for child care provided by a Child Care Educator/Provider pursuant to a contract or agreement with the EEC, CCRR or a Contracted Child Care Educator/Provider.
+Child Care Financial Assistance.
+Financial assistance given to eligible parents for child care provided by a child care educator/provider pursuant to a contract or agreement with the EEC, CCRR, or a contracted child care educator/provider.

 Contracted Child Care Educator/Provider.
-A licensed, or license exempt, child care program or family child care system that holds a contract with EEC for the provision of subsidized child care services.
+A licensed, or license exempt, child care program or family child care system that holds a contract with EEC for the provision of child care services supported by EEC financial assistance.

 Days.
-Calendar Days, unless otherwise specified.
+Calendar days, unless otherwise specified.

 DCF.
 Massachusetts Department of Children and Families.

 Dependent Child.
-A person younger than 18 years old, or a person younger than 24 years old if he or she is a full time student.
+A person younger than 18 years old, or a person younger than 24 years old if they are a full-time student.

 Dependent Relative.
-A Relative of the child receiving care who resides in the household with the child and is financially dependent on the child's Parent(s), as certified through the Parent(s) most recent tax returns.
+A relative of the child receiving care who resides in the household with the child and is financially dependent on the child's parent(s), as certified in accordance with EEC policy.

 DHCD.
 Massachusetts Department of Housing and Community Development.

-a subsidy
+Disability.
+One or both of the following: (a) a physical or mental impairment that substantially limits one or more major life activities (including but not limited to caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working as defined in M.G.L. c.
+151B, s.
+1(20)) of a person, and/or (b) a record of having such impairment.
+This definition is intended to be inclusive of the term ‘handicap’ as defined in M.G.L. c.
+151B, s.
+1(17)(a-b).
+This definition is not intended to exclude participation in a substance abuse treatment or rehabilitation program as a possible qualification for purposes of eligibility, nor other documented physical or mental impairments which may otherwise qualify an individual for financial assistance at the discretion of EEC.

 DTA.
 Massachusetts Department of Transitional Assistance.

 EEC.
-Massachusetts Department of Early Education and Care.
+Massachusetts Department of Early Education and Care, the state education agency for the purposes of early education and care services as created and authorized pursuant to M.G.L. c.
+15D.